- Coastline Social-scene beaches

 Crystal-clear waters, quiet beaches, pine forests and great seafood may not be the first things that spring to mind about Ibiza, but the legendary nightlife is only one aspect of this lovely Mediterranean island.

-Ibiza villas and hotels have long been luring a cool, cosmopolitan crew.
-Following in the footsteps of the Phoenicians, Romans, Moors and Catalans, visitors present and past are drawn to the tranquillity of the rural interior and the natural beauty of the island's lesser-known coastlines.
+Ibiza hotels have long been luring a cool, cosmopolitan crew.
+Following in the footsteps of the Phoenicians, Romans, Moors and Catalans, visitors present and past are drawn to the tranquility of the rural interior and the natural beauty of the island's lesser-known coastlines.
 Of course, there are always the world’s best clubs, and the charming narrow streets of Ibiza Town’s old quarter on hand if you feel you’re getting a little too relaxed.

 Do go/Don’t go